gatperdut/bg-partner/README.md

 # BG partner

-BG (Baldur's Gate) partner is a windows/linux companion tool for the 2.6.6 versions of Baldur's Gate and Baldur's Gate II: Shadows of Amn.
+BG (Baldur's Gate) partner is a windows/linux (32 and 64 bits respectively) companion tool for the 2.6.6 versions of Baldur's Gate and Baldur's Gate II: Shadows of Amn.
 It produces overlays on user-selected creatures detailing their stats and effects.

 ## Acknowledgments